House (1977 film): Plot

-Upstairs in the house, Kung Fu and Prof find Gorgeous wearing a bridal gown, who then reveals her aunt's diary to them.
-Kung Fu follows Gorgeous as she leaves the room, only to find Sweet's body trapped in a grandfather clock.
-Panic-driven, the remaining girls barricade the upper part of the house while Prof, Fantasy and Kung Fu read the aunt's diary.
-They are interrupted by the giant-sized head of Gorgeous, who reveals that her aunt died many years ago waiting for her fiancé to return from World War II and that her spirit remains, eating unmarried girls who arrive at her home.
-The three girls are then attacked by household items.
+Upstairs, Kung Fu and Prof find Gorgeous in a bridal gown, who shows them her aunt's diary.
+Kung Fu follows Gorgeous, only to find Sweet's body trapped in a grandfather clock, which starts bleeding.
+The remaining girls barricade the upper floor while Prof, Fantasy, and Kung Fu read the diary.

+They are interrupted by a giant-sized head of Gorgeous, who reveals that her aunt died waiting for her fiancé to return from World War II, and now eats unmarried girls who arrive at her home.
+The three girls are attacked by household items.
 Prof shouts to Kung Fu to attack the aunt's cat, Blanche.
-As Kung Fu lunges into a flying kick, she is eaten by a possessed light fixture.
-Kung Fu's legs manage to escape and damage the painting of Blanche on the wall, which in turn kills Blanche physically.
-The attacked Blanche portrait spurts blood, causing the room to flood.
-Prof tries to read the diary, but a jar with teeth pulls her into the blood, where she dissolves.
-Fantasy sees Gorgeous in the bridal gown and paddles towards her.
-Gorgeous appears as her aunt in the reflection in the blood and then cradles Fantasy.
+As Kung Fu lunges into a flying kick, she is eaten by a light fixture.
+Her legs escape and damage the cat's portrait, killing Blanche.
+The portrait gushes blood, flooding the room.
+Prof is pulled underwater by a jar with teeth and dissolves.
+Fantasy sees Gorgeous in a bridal gown and paddles toward her.
+In the reflection, Gorgeous appears as her aunt and cradles Fantasy.

-In the morning, Ryoko arrives at the house and finds Gorgeous in a classic kimono.
-Gorgeous tells Ryoko that her friends will wake up soon and that they will be hungry.
-She then shakes hands with Ryoko and burns her away to nothing.
+In the morning, Ryoko arrives at the house and finds Gorgeous in a kimono.
+Gorgeous tells her the others will wake soon and that they will be hungry.
+She then shakes hands with Ryoko, who burns away to nothing.

-The film ends with a epigraph by Auntie about the enduring nature of love.
-The end credits role over non-diegetic footage of actress Kimiko Ikegami (Gorgeous) out-of-character.